 About

-I am a theoretical physicist at the Centre for Nanoscience and Nanotechnology (C2N), situated in the heart of the Silicon Vauve on the Saclay plateau in the greater Paris area.
+I am a theoretical and computational physicist at the Centre for Nanoscience and Nanotechnology (C2N), situated in the heart of the Silicon Vauve on the Saclay plateau in the greater Paris area.
 The C2N is a joint research unit of the Centre National de la Recherche Scientifique (CNRS) and Université Paris-Saclay.

 I hold a Bachelor of Science (Honours) and a Doctor of Philosophy degree from the University of Western Australia, and a Habilitation à Diriger des Recherches degree from Université Paris-Sud.